 Fun Fact: According to Wikipedia in 2018, the founder of Coupang, Bom Suk Kim, is South Korea’s newest and second-youngest billionaire at the age of 40.

-Prices are very competitive at Coupang, and I often buy beauty products or toiletries on Coupang that end up being less expensive than Olive Young.
+Prices are very competitive at Coupang, and I often buy beauty products or toiletries on Coupang that end up being less expensive than popular beauty retailer, Olive Young.

 If you subscribe to Coupang’s Rocket membership — ahem, very much like Amazon Prime and Amazon Fresh — you have access to their Rocket Fresh delivery.
 Rocket Fresh delivery is a grocery service that allows customers to order fresh food items before 10 a.m. and receive them by 6 p.m.
 If something is out of stock, check back the next morning for the product to be restocked.

-I was so surprised at how everything basically ships next-day, but my coworker reminded me that South Korea is only slightly larger than the US state of Indiana.
+I was so surprised at how everything basically ships within the next day, but my coworker reminded me that South Korea is only slightly larger than the US state of Indiana.
 They also offer free 3-day shipping on globally-shipped items (“Rocket Direct Purchasing of Foreign Goods”) which are marked by a purple rocket icon.